cap-js/advanced-event-mesh/README.md

   "vpn": "<vpn>"
 }
 ```
+To troubleshoot connection issues, you can set the environment variable `DEBUG=messaging` before starting the application.

 Finally, your app must be bound to an instance of service `SAP Integration Suite, advanced event mesh` with plan `aem-validation-service`.
 Please see [Validation of VMR Provisioning](https://help.sap.com/docs/sap-integration-suite/advanced-event-mesh/validation-of-vmr-provisioning) for how-to as well as background information.